 This example uses five radial gradients on a white background.

-- Place your Radial Gradient tool in a corner, and select a color for that corner.
+- Place your Bloom Tool in a corner, and select a color for that corner.

 - Tap and drag your tool towards the center of your image.

 - Do this in the other three corners, selecting a color for each corner.

 - After the four corners have color, select a light color (white or cream) and then place the Bloom Tool in the center of the flower.

 - Drag the Bloom Tool downward to create a backlight behind the flower, which also softens the corner colors.
 Repeat this step for brighter light behind the flower.

 There are many creative ways to use the Bloom Tool to create interesting backgrounds.
 The best way to learn how to do this is to experiment using different colors.
 Your choices are endless.
 Here are a few more examples.